A7med7x7/SmartMeds-Guide/README.md

 # Smartmeds

-Smartmeds is a capstone project developed by the Outliers team.
+Smartmeds is a capstone project developed by the Outliers team as a part of Samsung Innovation Campus Qatar 2023 Artifical Intellegence Program

 ## Team Members